dougkimmerly/Control4-Playlist-conversion-from-Apple-music/README.md

 From Composer export all media to a file named allC4Music.xml in this directory

-From Apple Music Export the playlists that you want in C4 into this directory to make it easier when exporting name the file with no spaces or funny characters (you'll be able to choose a Playlist name during the conversion)
+From Apple Music Export the playlists that you want in C4 into this directory The files must be named starting with a small "a" then the name you want to see in C4 ending of course with ".xml"  example is "aDinner Music.xml" and put into the working directory where you have the convertPlaylist.py script.
+Export all the playlists you want to have in C4, this also serves as a backup of your Apple playlists.

-if you want to start with a clean list of playlists delete the file C4Playlists.xml Otherwise it will add to the playlists already in that file

 run python3 convertPlaylist.py

-It will ask you which file you want to convert from the Apple format then it will ask what you want the C4 playlist to be named

-when done (a few seconds) it will display that it is complete

-You can continue to add playlists to the file by just re-running the command and choosing a different playlist.
-When done you will have a file named C4Playlists.xml that will contain all your playlists in C4 format.
+The script will first of all delete a file of C4Playlists.xml if it exists and then recreate it.
+This is because C4 will only import all the playlists at once not each one individually.
+So the import replaces all the playlists at once with the contents of the C4Playlists.xml file

+As it processes it will display messages letting you know each playlist converted.
+"Conversion complete for aClassical.xml.
+The Control4 playlist is saved to: C4Playlists.xml"

+Since C4 can only accept a playlist of less than 500 tracks each playlist in C4 will be named as everything in between the "a" and ".xml" with a number appended to it Such as "Classical01" and "Classical02" in the above example.

-go to Composer in the media section Import Playlists (right click on playlists)
+Now go to Composer and in the media section Import Playlists (right click on playlists)

 Choose the file in this directory named C4Playlists.xml